adapt – Types adaptation¶

 AdptersMaptemplate, exposed as

-psycopg.adapters: changing such mapping allows to customise the type mapping for the entire application.
+psycopg.adapters: changing such mapping allows to customise the type mapping for every connections created afterwards.

 - register_dumper(cls, dumper)¶

 Configure the context to use dumper to convert object of type cls.

 formatare registered for the same type, the last one registered will be chosen when the query doesn’t specify a format (i.e. when the value is used with a

 If cls is specified as string it will be lazy-loaded, so that it will be possible to register it without importing it before.
 In this case it should be the fully qualified name of the object (e.g.

 If cls is None, only use the dumper when looking up using

 get_dumper_by_oid(), which happens when we know the Postgres type to adapt to, but not the Python type that will be adapted (e.g. in COPY after using

 Configure the context to use loader to convert data of oid oid.

 oidis specified as string, it refers to a type name, which is looked up in the